railsuser2014/openobject-doc-book-en/source/book/2/2_4_Leads/2_4_Leads.rst

 Leads have a status that depends on the qualification work that's been carried out:

-* Draft: the lead data has been entered, any work has not yet been done and a salesperson has not yet been assigned to the request,
+* ``Draft`` : the lead data has been entered, any work has not yet been done and a salesperson has not yet been assigned to the request,

-* Open: the lead is being handled,
+* ``Open`` : the lead is being handled,

-* Closed: the lead has been converted into a partner and/or a sales opportunity,
+* ``Closed`` : the lead has been converted into a partner and/or a sales opportunity,

-* Waiting: the lead is waiting for a response from the customer,
+* ``Waiting`` : the lead is waiting for a response from the customer,

-* Cancelled: the lead has been cancelled because the salesperson has decided that it's not worth following up.
+* ``Cancelled`` : the lead has been cancelled because the salesperson has decided that it's not worth following up.

 When a new lead has been created it's automatically put into the open state.

-It's also possible to import a huget list of leads.
-That's useful if you've bought a database of potential prospects and you want to insert them all into the system to handle them all at once.
+You can also import a huge list of leads.
+That's useful if you've bought a database of potential prospects and you want to load them all into the system to handle them all at the same time.

 To do that you should start with a list of leads in CSV format.
-If your prospects are provided in another format it's very simple to convert them to the CSV format using MS Excel or OpenOffice Calc.
+If your prospects are provided in another format it's very simple to convert them to the CSV format using Microsoft Excel or OpenOffice Calc.
-Open the leads list using the menu :menuselection:`CRM & SRM --> Presales -> Leads -> My Leads`.
+Open the leads list using the menu :menuselection:`CRM & SRM --> Sales -> Leads -> My Leads`.
 At the bottom of the list click on the :guilabel:`Import` link.
 Open ERP opens a form for importing the data.